 For some reason, I thought I could just throw our stuff into a giant bag and we would be golden.
 I mean, I registered for fancy camping gear 7 years ago and we received it all as gifts.
 Surely that would cover us.
 And then I realized the day before we left that we needed a few things.
 And some of this I didn’t even think of until we were in the middle of setting up camp.
-So.
-Here is Jaime’s list of camping must-haves.
+I have only covered my tent camping tips in this guide, but if you are RV camping you should definitely consider getting RV ready portable inverters to make sure that you never have to worry about your van not starting!
+Anyway, here is Jaime’s list of camping must-haves.

 1. A decent tent.
 I’m so glad we had a decent-sized tent.
 It fit the pack & play and two adults comfortably.